i-am-bee/beekeeper/README.md

 2. **Agent registry:** A centralized repository of available agents.
 3. **Task management:** Manages and executes complex tasks, breaking them down into smaller sub-tasks.

-These components work together to create a comprehensive solution for managing complex tasks, enabling efficient coordination and configuration through an intuitive interface.
-Beekeeper integrates the power of specialized AI agents with the flexibility of interactive configuration, all guided by natural conversations with the supervisor agent.
+These components enable seamless task management by coordinating specialized AI agents through an intuitive, conversational interface with the supervisor agent.

 ## Key features